stacksimplify/aws-eks-kubernetes-masterclass/16-Microservices-Deployment/README.md

 - Go to Services -> Simple Email Service
 - SMTP Settings --> Create My SMTP Credentials
 - **IAM User Name:** append the default generated name with microservice or something so we have a reference of this IAM user created for our ECS Microservice deployment
-- Download the credentials and update the same for below environment variables which you are going to provide in container definition section of Task Definition.
+- Download the credentials and update the same for below environment variables which you are going to provide in kubernetes manifest `04-NotificationMicroservice-Deployment.yml`
 ```
 AWS_MAIL_SERVER_HOST=email-smtp.us-east-1.amazonaws.com
 AWS_MAIL_SERVER_USERNAME=